 A long weekend spent hitting the slopes in some of the world’s best resorts can recharge the batteries like nothing else.
-These four resorts are great propositions for ski weekends, all offer exceptional skiing and après ski, with speedy transfers from nearby airports, so you’ll have plenty of time out on the powder during your short ski holiday.
+These are amongst the best weekend ski resorts, all offer exceptional skiing and après ski, with speedy transfers from nearby airports, so you’ll have plenty of time out on the powder during your short ski holiday.

 Perfect for a short ski holidays, this little-known ski resort is only 90 minutes south of Zürich, so you can fly in from London or Milan and get straight on the slopes that afternoon.
 When it comes to skiing, long runs also mean maximum time on the pistes.
 Try Engelberg’s thrilling 2,000m vertical drop, or the north-facing Titlis glacier, renowned for its exceptional powder.

 An itinerant monk supposedly founded the town itself, and you can still visit his Benedictine monastery before squeezing in a visit to the cheese factory next door.
 In the evenings soak up exceptional views of Titlis Mountain from Hotel Terrace, a palatial Art Nouveau icon built in 1903.
 Enjoy the pleasures of a bygone era as you sample whiskeys and cigars in the hotel’s sleek bar or detox in its pine-clad sauna.

 Perched in a secluded valley overlooked by the unforgettable peak of Mont Blanc, Chamonix is generally considered one of the most beautiful resorts in the world.
-And thankfully, it’s also incredibly simple to get to at just an hour’s transfer from Geneva – perfect for a short ski holiday.
+And thankfully, it’s also incredibly simple to get to at just an hour’s transfer from Geneva – making it one of our best weekend ski resorts.
 Lift passes cover 150km of varied pistes as well as off-piste options.

 As well as offering exceptional skiing and snowboarding, Chamonix is a charming shopping spot.
 Be sure to visit the open-air Saturday morning market in the Place du Mont Blanc to browse locally produced cheeses and charcuterie.
 Chamonix’s après ski scene is just as lively and includes delectable restaurants like Le Matafan in Hotel Mont-Blanc, serving a contemporary take on French classics.
 The hotel itself is similarly elegant, its high ceilings and perfectly balanced rooms a nod to 18th-century design.